F-said/march-madness-predict/index.markdown

 In 2018 I trained a classifier on college basketabll team-ranking data.
 It gave UMBC a 2% chance of victory for that game against.
 Perhaps a "better" model would have even given it a 0% chance of victory.

 This year, my methodology hasn't changed, so I expect my model to miss major upsets.
-Instead I propose to compare my models results to a number of brackets that I generated using random and "unpredictive" principles.
-These include:
+Instead I propose to compare my models results to a bracket that I generated using "unpredictive" principles.
+Namely, predicting that the winner always has the more popular team color (everyone loves blue!).

-- Winner is predicted to always have have stronger mascot (Which mascot would win a fight?)
-- Winner is predicted to always have the more popular team color (everyone loves blue!)
-- Winner is predicted to always be the collectively tallest team (less distance to rim)

-I hope to motivate the following questions/discussions.
-I would also appeciate answers!

-- Is it better to sometimes guess than to use a model trained on unpredictive data?
+Through this approach, I hope to ask the following question: is it better to sometimes guess than use potentially biased data/improperly trained model?
-- How do I introduce randomness to a statistic model?
-- Can data generated from human expertise be effectively used in a model without introducing bias?

 </details>

 ## Results